šš²š³š¼šæš² š¬š¼š šš¶šæš² š¬š¼ššæ šš¶šæšš š¦š®š¹š²šš½š²šæšš¼š», š„š²š®š± š§šµš¶š

 - 6 min read

-If your first sales hire fails, it’s usually a founder mistake, not a talent mistake.
+If your first sales hire fails, itās usually a founder mistake, not a talent mistake.

 Hiring your first salesperson is a major milestone.
-It signals you’ve proven that people want your product or service, and now you need to invest in someone dedicated to growing repeatable revenue.
+It means customers want what youāre building, and now you need to invest in someone focused on turning that demand into repeatable revenue.

 But timing and approach matter.
 Hire too soon, and you burn cash before you have a clear market fit and effective sales process.
 Wait too long, and you stall momentum and lose deals you should have won.
 Bring on the wrong person, even if their resume looks great, and you could reverse your progress.

-“Your first sales hire can unlock massive growth
+āYour first sales hire can unlock massive growth

-or burn precious runway.”
+or burn precious runway.ā

-– Seth DeHart
+ā Seth DeHart

 When Is the Right Time to Hire?

-Also, the founder can integrate feedback into other areas of the business when talking with product, marketing, and finance, and may have a direct role initially in customer success.
-Brian Chesky stayed deeply involved in Airbnb’s early days by personally calling and emailing hosts and guests to understand their experiences, resolve issues, and use that feedback to shape product and policy decisions, even as the platform grew.
+Brian Chesky stayed deeply involved in Airbnbās early days by personally calling and emailing hosts and guests to understand their experiences, resolve issues, and use that feedback to shape product and policy decisions, even as the platform grew.

-If you haven’t yet closed 5–10 sales personally, it’s too early.
+If you havenāt yet closed 5ā10 sales personally, itās too early.
 At that stage, every conversation is still teaching you something new about the ideal customer, the real buyer, the price point, and the objections that matter most.
-Once those conversations start to sound the same (similar profiles, similar questions, similar paths to “yes” or “no”), you’ve discovered a rough playbook, and it’s time to bring in help to run it more consistently while you focus on building the rest of the company.
+Once those conversations start to sound the same (similar profiles, similar questions, similar paths to āyesā or ānoā), youāve discovered a rough playbook, and itās time to bring in help to run it more consistently while you focus on building the rest of the company.

 Who Should You Hire?

 As an entrepreneur, you may be tempted to hire someone very strategic who has worked at a large firm.
 Those people can be valuable later, but at the beginning, you need someone closer to the ground.
+The right first sales hire isnāt a āVP of Salesā but a founding Account Executive who thrives in ambiguity, can prospect, close deals, and help define the playbook.

-While you may aspire to be much larger, your first hire will need to be smart, motivated, and flexible, so look for signs of entrepreneurial scrappiness: someone who’s worked at early startups, built their own pipeline, and adapted on the fly.
-You want the kind of person who is comfortable hearing “we don’t have that yet” and responding with “great, let’s figure it out.”
+While you may aspire to be much larger, your first hire will need to be smart, motivated, and flexible, so look for signs of entrepreneurial scrappiness: someone whoās worked at early startups, built their own pipeline, and adapted on the fly.
+You want the kind of person who is comfortable hearing āwe donāt have that yetā and responding with āgreat, letās figure it out.ā

 Domain knowledge helps, but can often be learned.
-Also, if you pivot, you don’t want someone “limited” to a certain area; curiosity and resilience matter more as they can learn from and relate to your customers as your company, the market, and your customers evolve.
+Also, if you pivot, you donāt want someone ālimitedā to a certain area; curiosity and resilience matter more as they can learn from and relate to your customers as your company, the market, and your customers evolve.
 More important than experience is trustworthiness.
 In the first few years, customers are taking a leap of faith that you will be around and the quality will remain.

-“Establishing trust is better than any sales technique.”
+āEstablishing trust is better than any sales technique.ā

-– Mike Puglia
+ā Mike Puglia

-Finally, be careful about over-hiring: a big-company VP from a well-recognized company seems impressive, but this person is likely used to managing teams, inheriting a playbook, and relying on established brand recognition will often struggle in a world where they have to source their own leads, test messaging daily, and build a process from scratch.
+Finally, be careful about over-hiring.
+A big-company VP from a well-recognized company seems impressive, but this person is likely used to managing teams, inheriting a playbook, and relying on established brand recognition will often struggle in a world where they have to source their own leads, test messaging daily, and build a process from scratch.

 How Do You Evaluate Talent?